Yeoford railway station: History

 There were sidings on both sides of the station but in 1943 additional long sidings were laid at the Crediton end south of the Plymouth platform so that traffic could be exchanged between the two routes.
 The goods yard was closed on 10 February 1964 and the signal box closed on 18 August 1968.
 Through trains beyond to Plymouth had been withdrawn in May 1968 and passenger services to Okehampton ceased in 1972.

 Coleford Junction was closed on 17 October 1971, since when the two lines at Yeoford have been operated as individual lines from Crediton to Barnstaple and to the quarry at Meldon near Okehampton.
 The Dartmoor Railway had planned to reopen the disused platform at Yeoford in order to create an interchange with the Tarka Line (and thus the national network).
 Through running from Yeoford to Okehampton was intended to commence in 2009 but this failed to happen.
 Daily passenger trains have since been restored between Exeter and Okehampton (now known as the Dartmoor line) but they cannot call at Yeoford as the platform on that line is derelict.
 The Tarka Line trains use what used to be the southbound platform in both directions.

-The station has been used by many operators, but recently, over the last decade by Wales & West, a regional West Country and south Wales train operator, which in 2001 divided into Wessex Trains and Wales & Borders.
-Since then, Yeoford has been served by Wessex Trains and more recently by the Greater Western franchise, owned and operated by FirstGroup and now known as Great Western Railway.